oweb36/mws-docs/Characters/Air Conditioners/Aurl.md

 Aurl was born in 2013.
 He is a cisgender and heterosexual male.
 If skin color matters, Aurl is white.

+Aurl is not the most intelligent in [MWS](Megarchive%20Warehouse%20Show.md).

 ## Personality

 He is both positive and negative.
 He is normally calm, but no one can beat the chillness of [[WELLPan]].